Tyrn/wei/the-insider-en.typ

 meaning the  whole  state stock  block,  was  sold by  the  Assalah  company director Terence Bemish to the ADO director Terence Bemish and the observers commented  acidly that the  shares were sold at not  such a high  price.
-The same day, Ronald  Trevis sent out a note that his bank assured - it would be possible  to raise the money necessary for the investment through ADO bonds.
+The same day, Ronald  Trevis sent out a note that his bank assured---it would be possible  to raise the money necessary for the investment through ADO bonds.
 In  a  month, ADO  issued junk bonds for two million dinars that made up the first-round  financing and big-league investors  fought  for the  bonds like